Temperz87/ShuLang/README.md

 One other thing I took the liberty of doing is making SIR actually SSA, which means that I had to insert phi nodes (see [here](https://en.wikipedia.org/wiki/Static_single-assignment_form) for more information) in a bunch of places.
 However, we can't know what predecesor blocks could contain the variable we're looking for yet, so instead we insert a "pseudo phi node" and make it a real phi node (or instead just make it a reference) in the next pass.

+If ternaries get translated into jumps which allows for lazy evaluation.

 ### Promote Pseudo Phi
 This pass required me to create a [CFG](https://en.wikipedia.org/wiki/Control-flow_graph) (CFG is slang for control flow graph btw), so I did that.

-The this pass works is:
+The procedure for this pass is:
 1. Push all terminal blocks onto a queue
 2. Pop some block from the queue
 3. If a Pseudo phi is found, then check all predecessor blocks